 Properly placed organic mulch can benefit soil and plants in many ways.
 Mulch insulates the soil and plants in winter, but also keeps soil cool and moist in summer.
 Mulch can control weeds and erosion.
-It also helps to retain soil moisture and prevent splash back of soil that can could contain soil borne fungus and diseases.
+It also helps to retain soil moisture and prevent splash back of soil that can contain soil-borne fungi and diseases.
 With so many choices of organic mulches on the market, it can be confusing.
 This article will discuss the benefits of pine bark mulch.

 What is Pine Bark?

 Pine bark mulch, as the name suggests, is made from the shredded bark of pine trees.
-In some cases, though, bark of other evergreens, like fir and spruce, may be added into pine bark mulch.
+In some cases, though, the bark of other evergreens, like fir and spruce, may be added into pine bark mulch.

 Pine nuggets take longer to break down; therefore, last longer in the garden than finely shredded mulches.

 Benefits of Pine Bark Mulch

 Pine bark mulch in gardens tends to last longer than most organic mulches, whether finely shredded or in nugget form.
-The natural red-dark brown color of pine bark mulch also lasts longer than other wood mulches, which tends to fade to gray after a year.
+The natural red-dark brown color of pine bark mulch also lasts longer than other wood mulches, which tend to fade to gray after a year.

 However, pine bark mulch is very lightweight.
 And while this can make it easy to spread, it makes it inappropriate for slopes, as the bark can be easily moved by wind and rain.
 Pine bark nuggets are naturally buoyant and will float in circumstances with too much water.

 Any organic mulch benefits soil and plants by retaining moisture, protecting plants from extreme cold or heat, and preventing the spread of soil-borne diseases.
 This is true of pine bark mulch as well.